-BlackBerry fans who held out from buying a rival smartphone out of allegiance to Research in Motion — which is changing its company name to BlackBerry — can now get a mobile experience that's similar to using an iPhone or a top Android device but without giving up BlackBerry Messenger and all the other things they love about their phone.
+BlackBerry fans who held out from buying a rival smartphone out of allegiance to Research in Motion — which is changing its company name to BlackBerry — can now get a mobile experience that's similar without giving up BlackBerry Messenger and the other features they love about their phone.

-Although the operating system is impressive and keeps BlackBerry in the conversation about mobile innovation, the company still needs to do a lot more to firmly re-establish itself as a real player in the smartphone wars once again.
+Although the operating system is impressive, the company still needs to do a lot more to firmly re-establish itself as a real player in the smartphone wars.

-BlackBerry fans, who tend to be the types that send a lot of emails, will love the virtual keyboard, which makes typing on a flat screen feel less torturous than on some other devices.
-Those who can't live without a QWERTY keyboard will just have to wait until April when the BlackBerry Q10 is expected to be released.
+BlackBerry fans who send a lot of email will also love the virtual keyboard, which makes typing on a flat screen feel less torturous than on some other devices.
+While those who can't live without a QWERTY keyboard will have to wait until April when the BlackBerry Q10 is expected to be released.

-Another cool feature in the BlackBerry 10, include a unified-inbox feature called Hub that merges the contents of several email and social media accounts into one place.
+Another feature of the BlackBerry 10 is a unified-inbox called Hub that has the capability to merge the contents of several email and social media accounts into one place.

-The web browser is strong and even supports Flash (although it's turned off by default) unlike the iPhone and many other smartphones.
+The new phone also boasts a strong web browser that supports Flash (although it's disabled by default), a unique feature unavailable in the iPhone and many other smartphones.

-Based on Wednesday's product unveil, it seemed that BlackBerry might have been more focused on retaining its loyal customers and cementing its position as the smartphone platform of choice for corporations, rather that trying to appeal to consumers.
+Despite the positive reviews, it was clear that BlackBerry remains focused on retaining its loyal customers and cementing its position as the smartphone platform of choice for corporations, rather that trying to appeal to consumers.

-BlackBerry Balance, a feature that partitions a phone into two modes for personal and work usage, will appeal to security-minded IT departments and got a strong push off the top.
+One of the first capabilities of the phone to be introduced at the unveiling was BlackBerry Balance, a feature that partitions the phone into two modes for personal and work usage and will indoubetly appeal to security-minded IT departments.

-While the consumer-friendly announcement of pop star Alicia Keys as an ambassador for the brand didn't come until the tail end of the presentation, more than an hour after the event began.
+Whereas, the company left the consumer-friendly announcement of pop star Alicia Keys as the new ambassador for the brand as one of the last items at the event.

-And with the BlackBerry Z10 set to be typically priced at $150 on a three-year contract in Canada, it's cheaper than an iPhone, which will appeal to budget-conscious buyers.
+And with the BlackBerry Z10 priced at $150 on a three-year contract in Canada, it's cheaper than an iPhone, which will be a big draw to budget-conscious buyers.

-A first glimpse at how well BlackBerry 10 will be received comes on Thursday when sales begin for the Z10 in the United Kingdom.
-It's available in Canada next Tuesday and in the U.S. starting in March.
+The industry will get a first glimpse Thrusday at how well BlackBerry 10 will be received when sales begin for the Z10 begin in the United Kingdom.
+It'll be available in Canada next Tuesday and in the U.S. starting in March.